All Episodes

 You know, if they're playing at the tournament every weekend, you know what they're not doing?

-I don't think I think it is a major thing, as Linda seems to want to just not pay attention to this part.
+I don't think, I think it is a major thing as Linda seems to want to just not pay attention to this part.

-It's fraud, but they did.
+It's fraud, what they did.

 I never said it wasn't fraud, Lisa.

-No, no, no, no, no, no, no.
+No, no, no, no, no, no, no, no.

-No, hold on a hot second, Lisa.
+Hold on a hot second, Lisa.

-Now she'll take it.
+Now she'll tell you.

 I never said it wasn't fraud.